MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/discovery-docker-ubuntu.md

 ### Step 2 – On-premises deployment of your machine

 The following steps describe the deployment in Ubuntu.

+> [!NOTE]
-The deployment steps for other platforms are slightly different.
+> The deployment steps for other supported platforms may be slightly different.

 1. Open a terminal on your Ubuntu machine.